 Though this might look like an additional expense, a good project manager will typically save you money on your overall project cost, and help you avoid making costly mistakes.

-The chart below outlines what a typical office build-out budget looks like.
+The chart below outlines what a typical office build-out cost budget looks like.
 Our experienced project managers have found that this breakdown remains true regardless of the project size.

 |Typical Budget Breakdown|